What Causes Parkinson's Disease?

 Buildup of Harmful Proteins

 Other research suggests that the cell's protein disposal system may fail in people with Parkinson's, causing proteins like alpha-synuclein to build up to harmful levels and trigger premature cell death.
-Additional studies have found that clumps of protein that develop inside brain cells of people with Parkinson's may contribute to the death of nerve cells, or neurons.
+Additional studies have found that clumps of protein, or Lewy bodies, that develop inside brain cells of people with Parkinson's may contribute to the death of nerve cells, or neurons.
 However, the exact role of the protein deposits remains unknown.
 These studies also found that inflammation, because of protein accumulation, toxins or other factors, may play a role in the disease.
 However, the exact role of the protein deposits remains unknown.
 Researchers are exploring the possibility of vaccine development to decrease or prevent the accumulation of alpha-synuclein.

 Genes Linked to Parkinson’s